syselement/blog/windows-notes/winstuff.md

-> 📜 This is my Windows notes repository, where I keep any notes I have about the Windows operating system and Win programs.
+> 📜 In this 🪟 **Windows** notes repository, I store all of my notes related to the Windows operating system and Win apps.

-* _Some commands can be outdated._
+* 📌 _Some commands can be outdated._

 ## CMD commands